Floridatown, Florida

-Floridatown is an unincorporated community and census-designated place located in Santa Rosa County, Florida.
+Floridatown is a census-designated place located in Santa Rosa County, Florida.
 It is now considered to be a neighborhood within Pace.
-Its population was 244 as of the 2010 census.
+The population was 319 at the 2020 census, up from 244 at the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.

+History

+Floridatown was originally settled by the Pensacola people.

 Geography

 The neighborhood is bordered by Escambia Bay to the south, U.S. Route 90 in Florida to the north.
 Its eastern border is Air Products Road, and its Western Border is the Barnett Mill Creek.

 According to the U.S. Census Bureau, the community has an area of 0.403 mi2; 0.399 mi2 of its area is land, and 0.004 mi2 is water.